Behind the Noise: Musician Says This is the Key of the Cicada Mating Call

 Much of the D.C. region has listened to the cicadas for weeks now — some have even eaten them.
 But one local man recorded their sounds to determine the key of their mating call.

-Before he retired about a year-and-a-half ago, Grimes spent more than 30 years as the production manager for the Barns at Wolf Trap.
+Before he retired about a year-and-a-half ago, Bob Grimes spent more than 30 years as the production manager for the music venue Barns at Wolf Trap.

 An expert in sound and lighting, Grimes is also a musician, which gives him a particular set of skills to answer the question: What key is the cicada mating call?